nativestack/react-cardpointe-gateway/README.md

 }
 ```

-Next implement a `componentDidUpdate()` function as such:
+Next implement a `componentDidUpdate()` function as such, IF & ONLY IF you will are nesting this implementation into a parent component that needs to process the token in state.
+You will need to recursively pass the `userEmvData()` function and the assoicated `tokenProps` object as shown below to recursively pass the value up through `props` and into the state of its parent component.

 ```
 componentDidUpdate() {
-	console.log('This is the TokenData: ', this.state.emvData)
 	/* NOTE: This is the function passed into props
 	 *
 	 *       This will send token data back to Parent component